elisaado/somtoday-api-docs/Authentication.md

 When logging in to somtoday, there'll be 2 options on how to send your username and password.

-username+password flow: After entering your school and pressing submit, there'll appear 2 input fields for username & password.
+username+password flow: After entering your school and pressing "Volgende", there will appear 2 input fields for username & password.

-username first-flow: After entering your school and pressing submit, there'll appear only 1 input field for the username.
+username first-flow: After entering your school and pressing "Volgende", there only appears 1 input field for the username.

 To decide which flow it is, we'll have to send one request.